elijahra/Data-Blog-Posts-/README.md

-# Data-Blog-Posts-
+# Personal projects
-These are potential blog post/articles that I am working on
+These are personal projects I am working on.
+I update them as soon as I make changes.